-Practices and procedure used by internal auditors and CPAs in verifying financial statements and records of organizations; legal and ethical requirements of the auditor.
-Prerequisite: ACCT 212 or permission
+A comprehensive introduction to the practices and procedure used by internal auditors and CPAs in their attestation role relative to external financial reporting and the evaluation of internal controls.
+Emphasis is placed on the legal and ethical requirements of the auditor, including Sarbanes-Oxley.
+Prerequisite: ACCT 212 or permission.